Department of Chemical Engineering and Biotechnology, University of Cambridge: History

 In 1945, the university received an endowment from Shell for a chemical engineering department and chair.
 The first Shell Professor was Terence Fox, appointed in 1946.
-The undergraduate Tripos course began in 1948.
+The undergraduate Tripos course in Chemical Engineering began in 1948, consisting of one year of the Engineering or Natural Sciences Tripos before specialising in chemical engineering.
 Peter Danckwerts was head of department from 1959 to 1975 and then John Davidson became Shell Professor and Head of department in 1975.
 He held the post until 1993 when he retired.

 in 2008, the Department of Chemical Engineering merged with the Institute of Biotechnology to become the Department of Chemical Engineering and Biotechnology.

 Until 2017, the department's main centre of activity was the Shell building on Pembroke Street on the New Museums Site, to the south of Cambridge city centre.
 In 2017, the department moved over to a new building on Philippa Fawcett Drive on the West Cambridge site.

 The building was officially opened by the chancellor of the university, David Sainsbury, Baron Sainsbury of Turville, on 24 April 2018.
+The Department began teaching an undergraduate Tripos course titled "Chemical Engineering and Biotechnology" separately from the Engineering and Natural Sciences Tripos courses in October 2023.
+The course was ranked first in the UK for chemical engineering by the Complete University Guide in 2026.